 a foul-smelling, colorless, crystalline compound, CHN, formed by the decomposition of proteins, as in the intestine

-Origin: ; from Classical Greek skōr (gen. skatos), dung (see scato-) + -ol
+Origin of skatolefrom Classical Greek sk?r (gen. skatos), dung (see scato-) + -ol

-A white crystalline organic compound, C9H9N, having a strong fecal odor, found naturally in feces, beets, and coal tar and used as a fixative in the manufacture of perfume.
+A white crystalline organic compound, C9H9N, with a strong fecal odor, found naturally in feces, civet, coal tar, and certain plants or produced synthetically, used as a fixative in the manufacture of perfume.